About CoWoCo

 As a survey conducted by the mdw's student body in 2021 showed, students are now familiar with several female composers, and some of their works are available as sheet music in the mdw University Library and collections on the Internet.
 To incorporate this into their teaching, they need time for research, which is often unavailable.

-This is exactly where the compendium comes in.
-It aims to make finding and getting to know this important music repertoire easier.
-On the search page, it is possible to find specific works for certain instrumentations, voice parts, difficulty levels, etc., by filtering using comprehensive search parameters.
-By linking to recordings and sheet music, the internet database also offers the opportunity to explore and get to know works, to use them in lessons, and to perform them.
+This is precisely where the Compendium comes in.
+Its aim is to make it easier to discover and get to know this highly important repertoire of music.
+On the search page, it is possible to use filters with comprehensive search parameters to find works specifically for particular ensembles, vocal ranges, difficulty levels, etc. By providing links to recordings and sheet music collections, the online database also aims to enable users to explore and become familiar with works, to use them in teaching, and to perform them in concerts.

-CoWoCo - Vocal (first project phase) initially focuses on vocal literature by 19th-century female composers available at the mdw.
-We are endeavoring to expand and constantly update the database, as well as to gradually expand the repertoire for various other instruments and instrumentations.
+CoWoCo - Vocal (first project phase) initially focused on the vocal music by 19th-century female composers available at the mdw.
+We are currently already working on incorporating this repertoire from all musical eras.

 Project team